DCP&P – Child Abuse/Child Neglect

 DCP&P investigations can start for many reasons.
 Drug abuse, drunk driving with the child in the car, or even leaving a child alone in the car for a few minutes can lead to an investigation.

-Helfand & Associates has represented numerous parents in DCP&P proceedings from the investigation stage through trial.
+Tanya Helfand has represented numerous parents in DCP&P proceedings from the investigation stage through trial.
 With experienced guidance, there can be good outcomes for the parents and their children.